TelemetryDeck/docs/tql/post-aggregators.md

 ## Field accessor post-aggregator

 These post-aggregators return the value produced by the specified aggregator.
-`fieldName` refers to the output name of the aggregator given in the aggregations portion of the query.
-For compl "hyperUnique", the type of the post-aggregator determines what the post-aggregator will return.
 Use type "field object, or use type "finalizingFieldAccess" to return a finalized value, such as an estimated cardinality.

 ```json